alicenduta/basics-of-computers/README.md

 # basics-of-computers

--here is a project about computers using html and css codes.
+- here is a project about computers using html and css codes.

 ## feautres
--computer images
+- computer images
--table
+- table
--footer
+- footer

 ## contributions
-you can add your comments on my page.
+- you can add your comments on my page.